 Leases consist of an operating lease the Company has related to its facility.
 At lease commencement, the Company records a lease liability based on the present value of lease payments over the expected lease term.
-The expected lease term includes noncancelable lease periods and, when applicable, periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option, as well as periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise the option.
+The expected lease term includes noncancelable lease periods and, when applicable, periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option, as well as periods covered by an option to to terminate the lease if the Company is reasonably certain not to exercise the option.
 For those leases where the implicit rate is not provided, the Company calculates the present value of lease payments using an incremental borrowing rate.
 The Company's incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms.
 At the lease commencement date, the Company records a corresponding right-of-use ("ROU") lease asset based on the lease liability, adjusted for any lease incentives received and any initial direct costs paid to the lessor prior to the lease commencement date.
-The Company accounts for lease and non-lease components as a single lease component.
-The Company may enter into leases with an initial term of 12 months or less ("Short-Term Leases").
+The Company may enter into leases with an initial term of 12 months or less ("Short-Term

+Leases").
 For any Short-Term leases, the Company records the rent expense on a straight-line basis and ROU asset and lease obligations are not recognized.